stckvrflw/pem-spgemm/README.md

 # pem-spgemm
 #### **BETA**
 Final Assignment Project - SpGEMM algorithm in CUDA

-Inspirations from [1]
+By Petrus E. Manurung
+2025

 An Improved Sparse General Matrix-Matrix Multiplication (SpGEMM) algorithm.
 Improving upon TileSpGEMM by eliminating atomics and better cache utilization on step 2 and step 3.
+Another improvement includes native GPU implementation of conversion from .mtx to Tiled CSR intermediate format.

 Libraries used:
 * [cx.h][ansorge]